 'You dig': Spain lures film fans to sets of 'The Good, the Bad and the Ugly'

-SPAIN-CULTURE/WESTERN (PIX, TV):'You dig': Spain lures film fans to sets of 'The Good, the Bad and the Ugly'
+SPAIN-CULTURE/WESTERN (CORRECTED, PIX, TV):REFILE-'You dig': Spain lures film fans to sets of 'The Good, the Bad and the Ugly'

 By Vincent West